GoogleCloudPlatform/cloud-opensource-java/docs/how-does-version-resolution-work-in-maven-and-gradle.md

 There are many more possible scenarios which require more complicated fixes.
 Solving those problems will be the topic of another article.

+For more details on each build system, see their respective documentation:

+- **Maven**: (Introduction to the Dependency Mechanism)[http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html]
+- **Gradle**: (Understanding dependency resolution)[https://docs.gradle.org/current/userguide/dependency_resolution.html]